 Join a Social Food Group or two.
 Learning about what you eat doesn’t mean having to spend hours in front of your computer or holed off in a library (although I love these books if you’re into that).
 Between healthy cookbook clubs, cooking classes (if you’re in Toronto here are four great places to take them), and groups that watch a documentary of the month, there are so many ways to get more attentive and informed when it comes to your food – socially!
 If you can’t find a group, start one yourself.
 Sharing knowledge and good food makes the world go round.

 Try Dairy-free versions of everything.
 There are so many good reasons to ditch dairy, for your health, for the planet, and for the cows.
 Luckily for lovers of yogurts, ice creams, sweets, and cheeses, healthy dairy-free options are becoming easier to find – even ones that are made locally!
-Yoso makes awesome yogurts and spreads, Sweets From the Earth makes great tasting baked goods without the preservatives and GMOs, and Toronto’s best Mac and Cheese is made by renowned chef Doug McNish.
+Yoso makes awesome yogurts and spreads, and Sweets From the Earth makes great tasting baked goods without the preservatives and GMOs.
 Tori’s Bakeshop makes a vegan cheese board, and Miyoko’s makes the BEST nut cheeses ever, in my opinion.

 Google Functional Foods.
 Everyone else is doing it!
 According to Google, searches for functional, healthy foods are on the rise.
 With technology at our finger tips (and often right next to our forks), there is no better time to learn about the best foods for our bodies, and how to eat them.
 Wondering how you can incorporate ingredients like wheatgrass, spirulina, and sprouted seeds into your daily routine?
 Our free smoothie guide is one of many great online resources for you.